You are here

 Does the Quality Payment Program apply to private insurance companies?

-Does the proposed medical home size limitation mean that larger systems could not use CPC+ to count as an advanced APM?
+Does the medical home size limitation mean that larger systems could not use CPC+ to count as an Advanced APM?